-You may receive less housing benefit if you are of working age and live in a housing association or council property that has one or more spare bedrooms.
-This is known as social sector size criteria or bedroom tax.
+Your housing benefit may be reduced if you are of working age and live in a house with one or more spare bedrooms.
+This applies to both housing association and council housing tenants.

 The rules allow one bedroom for:

-- Every adult couple (married or unmarried)
+- Every adult couple (married or unmarried);

-- Any other adult aged 16 or over
+- Any other adult aged 16 or over;

-- Any two children of the same sex aged under 16
+- Any two children of the same sex aged under 16;

-- Any two children aged under 10
+- Any two children aged under 10;

-- Any other child
+- Any other child;

-- One or more foster children (note that only one bedroom is allowed, irrespective of the number of foster children in the household
+- One or more foster children (note that only one bedroom is allowed, irrespective of the number of foster children in the household);

 - An adult child in the armed forces, who will be deemed to be living at home while they are away on operations, so the room will not be considered to be spare.
-When the child is at home and not deployed, non-dependent deductions will apply
+When the child is at home and not deployed, non-dependent deductions will apply;

-- Severely disabled children who would seriously disrupt the sleep of another child at night if they were to share a bedroom
+- Severely disabled children who would seriously disrupt the sleep of another child at night if they were to share a bedroom;

-- A carer (or team of carers) who do not live with you but provide you or your partner with overnight care
+- A carer (or team of carers) who do not live with you but provide you or your partner with overnight care;

-- 14% of the rent charge for under-occupying by one bedroom
+- 14% of the rent charge for under-occupying by one bedroom;

-- 25% of the rent charge for under-occupying by two bedrooms or more
+- 25% of the rent charge for under-occupying by two bedrooms or more.